-Today, the Duke and Duchess of Cambridge are visting Blackpool for a day full of engagements.
-The seaside town used to a be a popular Victorian holiday destination.
+Today, the Duke and Duchess of Cambridge are visiting Blackpool for a day full of engagements.
+The seaside town used to be a popular Victorian holiday destination.

-The couple was welcomed in the city by a rainy weather.
+The couple was welcomed in the city by rainy weather.

 The top of the tower is currently known as the Blackpool Tower Eye.
 At a height of 380 feet, the Eye is the highest observation deck in North West England.
 It was previously known simply as the Tower Top, until it reopened on September 2011.
 Today along with the Tower Eye, the tower has Blackpool Tower Circus, The Blackpool Tower Ballroom, the Blackpool Tower Dungeon.

 Once inside the Tower, Catherine and William briefly stopped at a giant mirror unveiled by Princess Diana in July 1992 to mark the opening of Tower World.
 William and Catherine toured the Tower Ballroom with Kate Shane, the head of Merlin Entertainments Blackpool, which is open to the public daily.
 From their balcony view they watched dancers go through their strides in a waltz to I Shall See You Later, played on the Wurlitzer by Chris Hopkins.

 The Duke and Duchess joined a round table briefing about the town’s recent history, the challenges, and the investment and regeneration efforts that are currently underway.
 They were joined by the business and social representatives from Blackpool community.
 Among those in attendance were the Mayor and Mayoress – Coun Gary Coleman and Coun Debbie Coleman, Blackpool Council leader Simon Blackburn, and Blackpool South’s Labour MP Gordon Marsden.